 Is there financial aid available for College Transfer program students?

-Can I get transfer credit for classes I have taken at other colleges or community colleges?
+Will I get transfer credit for classes I have taken at other colleges or community colleges?

 Possibly.
 You should have official transcripts from other colleges or community colleges you have attended sent to BRCC.
 They will be evaluated at BRCC for any applicable transfer credit.
 See the Transfer to Blue Ridge page for information.